VigneshDevaraj29/Vignesh_Projects/AHB_to_APB_Bridge_Controller/README.md

 # 🔗 AHB to APB Bridge Controller – Verilog HDL

-This project implements an **AHB-to-APB Bridge Controller** in Verilog HDL, developed as part my internship at Maven Silicon on **VLSI ASIC Design**.
+This project implements an **AHB-to-APB Bridge Controller** in Verilog HDL, developed as part of my **internship at Maven Silicon** on **VLSI ASIC Design**.
-The bridge ensures smooth communication between the high-performance **AMBA AHB bus** and the low-power **AMBA APB bus**, enabling efficient peripheral interfacing.
+The bridge enables seamless communication between the high-performance **AMBA AHB bus** and the low-power **AMBA APB bus**, allowing efficient peripheral interfacing.
-All modules are fully simulated and verified using **ModelSim**.
+All modules are fully simulated and verified using **ModelSim**, and synthesis was performed for RTL verification.

 ---